-Whether you’re ditching the car on your commute to work or want an easier ride to the top of trails, an electric bike can offer many of the benefits of a regular bike, with motorised power on tap when you need it.
+Whether you’re ditching the car by cycling to work or want an easier ride to the top of trails, an electric bike can offer many of the benefits of a non-assisted bike, with motorised power on tap when you need it.

-Electric bike technology has advanced at a pace in recent years and you can now find pretty much any type of bike with a motor, from e-road bikes and e-MTBs, to e-hybrids and e-gravel bikes.
+Electric bike technology has advanced at a pace in recent years and you can now find pretty much any type of bike with a motor.

 What is an electric bike?